 What is the Overnight Rate?

-The overnight rate refers to the interest rate that depository institutions (e.g. banks or credit unions) charge each other for overnight lending.
-Note that the overnight rate is called differently in different countries.
-For example, in the United States, it is known as the federal funds rate while in Canada, it is called the policy interest rate.
+The overnight rate refers to the interest rate that depository institutions (e.g., banks or credit unions) charge each other for overnight lending.
+Note that the overnight rate is called something different in different countries.
+For example, in the United States, it is known as the Federal Funds rate, while in Canada it is called the policy interest rate.

 Breaking Down Overnight Rate

 The concept of the overnight rate is closely related to banking operations and liquidity issues.
 The liquidity of a bank tends to significantly fluctuate due to its business operations.
 For example, cash withdrawals, lending activities, and other liabilities can lead to a liquidity shortage by a bank.
 In addition, each bank must maintain the reserve requirements set by the central bank.